mhusinsky/The-Gray-Book/reference/language/nodes.md

 ## Optional Pins on Nodes

 Nodes can have Pins that are not visible by default.
 Rightclick a Node and press Configure to show a little inspector that allows you to show/hide optional Pins.
+For more info Pin configuration see: [Pin visibility for inputs and outputs](operations.md#visibility-for-inputs-and-outputs).

 ## Pin groups